rogercounihan/blog/content/about/index.md

 date: 2018-11-25T21:42:55-05:00
 ---

-I live in Atlanta, husband to Melissa, and father to Francis and Avery.
+I live in Atlanta, am married to Melissa, and Francis and Avery are our children.

 - Fortna: 2011-Present